Introduction to PostgreSQL encode

 Let’s see how to encode function works in PostgreSQL:

-- In PostgreSQL encode function has two input parameter in which that first for the text, or we can say string with casting property, and the next input parameter is that binary textual format.
+- The PostgreSQL encode function has two input parameters: first, for the text or string with casting property, and the next is that binary textual format.

-- Whatever parameters are used to encode a function should be the same as a decode function.
+- Whatever parameters encode a function should be the same as a decode function.

 - The encode function in PostgreSQL will return a binary textual format with a specified binary format.